agiliopadua/md/ljmols/README.md

 ## Suggested runs

-* Run a few steps (200) with a timestep of 1 fs, to check if molecules behave as expected (bond vibrations, rotation).
+* Take the `air.pdb` system and run a few steps (200) with a timestep of 1 fs, to check if molecules behave as expected (bond vibrations, rotation).
 Test with different initial velocities (temperatures).
+* Create a box of air with 100 molecules (30 Å cube): 79 N2 molecules, 20 O2 molecules and 1 Ar; run 2000 steps and compare the properties with those from [CoolProp](http://ibell.pythonanywhere.com).